 The Don Pedro Project provides water storage for irrigation and municipal and industrial (M&I) use, flood control, hydroelectric generation, recreation, and natural resource protection (hereinafter, the "Don Pedro Project").
-The study area for the recreation resource studies conducted in support of relicensing considered all components, facilities, operations, and maintenance that make up the Don Pedro Project.
-The Don Pedro Project was originally conceived as a water supply project.
-The Don Pedro Project was constructed for the following primary purposes: (1) to provide water supply for the co-licensees, Turlock Irrigation District (TID) and Modesto Irrigation District (MID) (collectively, the Districts), for irrigation of over 200,000 acres (ac) of Central Valley farmland and for M&I use, (2) to provide flood control benefits along the Tuolumne and San Joaquin rivers, and (3) to provide a water banking arrangement for the benefit of the City and County of San Francisco (CCSF) and its 2.6 million Bay Area water customers.
+The environmental analysis contained in this AFLA considers all the components, facilities, operations, and maintenance that make up the Don Pedro Project and certain facilities proposed to be included under the new license.
+The Don Pedro Project is operated to fulfill the following primary purposes and needs: (1) to provide water supply for the Districts for irrigation of over 200,000 acres of Central Valley farmland and M&I use, (2) to provide flood control benefits along the Tuolumne and San Joaquin rivers, and (3) to provide a water banking arrangement for the benefit of the City and County of San Francisco (CCSF) and the 2.6 million people CCSF supplies in the Bay Area.
 The original license was issued in 1966.
-In 1995, the Districts entered into an agreement with a number of parties which resulted in greater flows to the lower Tuolumne River for the protection of aquatic resources.
+In 1995, the Districts entered into an agreement with a number of parties, which resulted in greater flows to the lower Tuolumne River for the protection of aquatic resources.

 Hydroelectric generation is a secondary purpose of the Don Pedro Project.
-Hereinafter, the hydroelectric generation facilities and operations will be referred to as the "Don Pedro Hydroelectric Project", or the "Project".
-With this license application to FERC, the Districts are seeking a new license to continue generating hydroelectric power.
-Based on the information contained in this application, and other sources of information on the record, FERC will consider whether, and under what conditions, to issue a new license for the continued generation of hydropower at the Districts' Don Pedro Project.
-The Districts are providing a complete description of the facilities and operation of the Don Pedro Project so the effects of the operation and maintenance of the Don Pedro hydroelectric facilities can be distinguished from the effects of the operation and maintenance activities of the overall Don Pedro Project's flood control and water supply/consumptive use purposes.
+Hereinafter, the hydroelectric generation facilities, recreational facilities, and related operations will be referred to as the "Don Pedro Hydroelectric Project," or the "Project".
+With this AFLA to FERC, the Districts are seeking a new license to continue generating hydroelectric power and implement the Districts' proposed PM&E measures.
+Based on the information contained in this AFLA, and other sources of information on the record, FERC will consider whether, and under what conditions, to issue a new license for the continued generation of hydropower at the Districts' Don Pedro Project.
+The Districts are providing a complete description of the facilities and operation of the Don Pedro Project so the effects of the operation and maintenance of the hydroelectric facilities can be distinguished from the effects of the operation and maintenance activities of the overall Don Pedro Project's flood control and water supply/consumptive use purposes.

-Being able to differentiate the effects of the hydropower operations from the effects of the flood control and consumptive use purposes and needs of the Don Pedro Project will aid in defining the scope and substance of reasonable protection, mitigation, and enhancement (PM&E) alternatives to be considered in relicensing.
-As FERC states in Scoping Document 2 in a discussion related to alternative project operation scenarios: "...alternatives that address the consumptive use of water in the Tuolumne River through construction of new structures or methods designed to alter or reduce consumptive use of water are...alternative mitigation strategies that could not replace the Don Pedro hydroelectric project [emphasis added].
-As such, these recommended alternatives do not satisfy the NEPA purpose and need for the proposed action and are not reasonable alternatives for the NEPA analysis."
+Being able to differentiate the effects of the hydropower operations from the effects of the flood control and consumptive use purposes and needs of the Don Pedro Project will aid in defining the scope and substance of reasonable PM&E alternatives.
+As FERC states in Scoping Document 2 in a discussion related to alternative project operation scenarios: "...alternatives that address the consumptive use of water in the Tuolumne River through construction of new structures or methods designed to alter or reduce consumptive use of water are...alternative mitigation strategies that could not replace the Don Pedro hydroelectric [emphasis added] project.
+As such, these recommended alternatives do not satisfy the National Environmental Policy Act (NEPA)

+purpose and need for the proposed action and are not reasonable alternatives for the NEPA analysis."